Board of Trustees

 ECC Police Department

 The El Camino College Police Department is in charge of the personal safety and security for all who attend classes, as well as all who are employed by El Camino College.
-Open at all times, the department is located on the corner of Crenshaw and Redondo Beach boulevards in Parking Lot K. ECC Police offers lost and found services, as well as courtesy shuttle service between parking lots and classes.
+Open at all times, the department is located on the corner of Crenshaw and Redondo Beach boulevards in Parking Lot K. ECC Police offers lost and found services, courtesy shuttle service between parking lots and classes as well as ADA transportation for people with mobility issues.
 Also available is first aid, and help in all emergency situations.
 The department may be telephoned directly at 310-660-3100.
 Traffic and parking regulations are posted throughout campus.
 ECC Police will issue citations to violators of these regulations.
 All such fines are payable to the Campus Police Department.

-The El Camino College Catalog is published annually through the Marketing & Communications Department, El Camino Community College District, 16007 Crenshaw Boulevard, Torrance, CA 90506.
+The El Camino College Catalog is published annually through Academic Affairs, El Camino Community College District, 16007 Crenshaw Boulevard, Torrance, CA 90506.

 El Camino College has made every reasonable effort to determine that this Catalog is accurate.
 Courses and programs offered, together with other matters contained herein, are subject to change without notice by the administration for reasons related to student enrollment and level of financial support, or at the discretion of the district and the college.
 The district and the college further reserve the right to add, amend or repeal any rules, regulations, policies and procedures.